Alejogb1/job-board/blog-data/why-does-my-code-using-featureengineselectiondrophighpsifeatures-not-work-when-a-pandas-dataframe-is-passed.md

 id: "why-does-my-code-using-featureengineselectiondrophighpsifeatures-not-work-when-a-pandas-dataframe-is-passed"
 ---

-, one.
 I've definitely been down that road with `feature_engine` and dataframes.
 It's usually not a problem with the `DropHighPSIFeatures` class itself, but rather the way the input dataframe is structured or understood by the library.
 Let me walk you through it based on a few experiences I've had.

 The core issue, in my experience, typically boils down to a mismatch in expectations concerning the format of the input data, specifically column types and how the feature engine library handles these. `DropHighPSIFeatures` calculates the population stability index (psi) across different datasets, and it expects numeric data for those calculations.
 If your dataframe contains non-numeric data, especially those with object datatypes—which is common when pandas automatically infers datatypes from a CSV or other sources—it’s very likely to stumble.